maargenton/go-fileutils/README.md

 - `fileutil.ExpandPath()` and `fileutil.ExpandPathRelative()` expand an relative
   or absolute path into an absolute path, handling `~/` and environment variable expansion, using ether `$(pwd)` or a given `basepath` as base path.
+- `fileutil.Clean()`, `fileutil.Rel()` and `fileutil.Join()` are equivalent to
+  their `filepath` counterpart, but preserve any trailing path separator, commonly used to indicate a directory.
+In addition, `fileutil.Join()` properly handles the case where one of the elements is an absolute path, resulting in an absolute path with all preceding elements ignored.

 ### Filesystem scanning and globing

+`fileutil.WalkDir()` implements an enhanced version of `filepath.WalkDir()` that follows symlinks safely and adds some flexibility in the way paths are reported.

 `dir.Glob()` and `dir.Scan()` are convenient functions to locate and enumerate files matching a particular pattern.
 The pattern is specified as an